Public Policy Institute

 Jan’s lifelong passion has been working in nonprofit agencies with compelling missions.
 Prior to joining the PPI team at Community Advocates, Jan served for 15 years as the Executive Director of The Parenting Network whose mission is to strengthen parenting and to prevent child abuse.
 Prior to that position, Jan worked as Director of Family Services at Meta House, an outpatient and residential facility serving women in recovery from substance abuse.
 Her focus was working with women who were pregnant or whose children resided with them in residential treatment.

-In this current position, Jan is able to contribute to the flip-side of funding, ensuring that grantees are good stewards of state and local dollars.
-Jan is an active board member of the Nonprofit Center of Milwaukee and is a volunteer facilitator with the Community Building Milwaukee initiative.
+In her current position, Jan is able to contribute to the flip side of funding, ensuring that grantees are good stewards of state and local dollars.

 Public Policy Institute